markszabo/markszabo.github.io/_posts/2023-08-10-istio-proxy-hostname-mismatch-error.md

 ...
 ```

 The issue turned out to be this: when `app-gateway` forwarded the request, it didn't rewrite the `Host` header.
-This is not an issue on normal kubernetes deployments, but istio's envoy sidecar checks the Host header and as that doesn't match the Pod (the hostname only has a `VirtualService` entry pointing to `app-gateway`), it didn't forward the request.
+This is not an issue on normal kubernetes deployments, but istio's envoy sidecar checks the Host header and as that didn't match the Pod (the hostname only had a `VirtualService` entry pointing to `app-gateway`), it didn't forward the request.

 Setting the `Host` header manually resulted in the original error message: